Staggered Boards and the Wealth of Shareholders: Evidence from Two Natural Experiments

 Harvard Business School

-Harvard Law and Economics Discussion Paper No. 697
+Harvard Law School John M. Olin Center Discussion Paper No. 697

 While staggered boards have been documented to be negatively correlated with firm valuation, such association might be due to staggered boards either bringing about lower firm value or merely reflecting the tendency of low-value firms to have staggered boards.
 In this paper, we use two natural experiments to shed light on the causality question.
 In particular, we focus on two recent court rulings, separated by several weeks, that affected in opposite directions the antitakeover force of staggered boards: (i) a ruling by the Delaware Chancery Court approving the legality of shareholder-adopted bylaws that weaken the antitakeover force of a staggered board by moving the company’s annual meeting up from later parts of the calendar year to January, and (ii) the subsequent decision by the Delaware Supreme Court to overturn the Chancery Court ruling and invalidate such bylaws.